Melton Mowbray: Media

 Local news and television programmes are provided by BBC East Midlands and ITV Central.
 Television signals are received from the nearby Waltham TV transmitter.

 Local radio stations are BBC Radio Leicester on 104.9 FM, Smooth East Midlands on 106.6 FM, Capital Midlands on 96.2 FM, Greatest Hits Radio Midlands on 106.0 FM, and The Eye, a community-based radio station which broadcast from the town on 103 FM.

 The Melton Times is the town's weekly newspaper.

 Transport

 Road

 Two main roads intersecting at Melton Mowbray are the A606 between Nottingham and Oakham and the A607 between Leicester and Grantham.
 Other roads include the A6006 from Asfordby, the second section of the B676 road to Colsterworth, and the B6047 road to Market Harborough, which starts in Melton.

-A bypass relief road, the North & East Melton Mowbray Distributor Road, connecting the A606 and A607 with the aim of alleviating congestion in the town centre, began construction in spring 2023 and is expected to be completed by early 2026.
+A bypass relief road, the North & East Melton Mowbray Distributor Road, connecting the A606 and A607 with the aim of alleviating congestion in the town centre, began construction in spring 2023 and to traffic on 18 May 2026.
+The road cost £131m.
+After a public vote, it was decided that the road would be called Pork Pie Way.